bhuvanadevi113/SQL_Walmart_Data_Analysis/README.md

 How many unique payment methods does the data have?\
 What is the gender of most of the customers?\
 Which month has the highest revenue?\
-Which day fo the week has the best avg ratings?
+Which day fo the week has the best avg ratings?\
+what is the annual total revenue for each year and also calculate running total?\
+Determine each year's revenue by category.